newslynx/newslynx-core/README.md

 - [ ] Implement SQL Query API
 - [x] Implement Extraction API
 - [x] Implement Event Creation API
+- [ ] Create thumbnails for images.
+   - [ ] Add thumbnail worker redis cache.
 - [ ] Implement Metrics API:
     - [x] Create metrics table which contains information on each metric (name, timeseries agg method, summary agg method, cumulative, metric category, level, etc)
-    - [x] Faceted metrics only need to declare the facet name, not all their potential facet values.
+    - [x] Faceted metrics only need to declare their name name, not all their potential facet values.
-    - [ ] Sous Chefs that create metrics must declare which metrics they create.
+    - [x] Sous Chefs that create metrics must declare which metrics they create.
-    - [ ] When a recipe is created for a sous chef that creates metrics, these metrics should be created for the associated organization
+    - [ ] When a recipe is created for a sous chef that creates metrics, these metrics should be created for the associated organization.
     - [ ] Timeseries Metrics for things will only be
           collected 30 days after publication.
 After
           this period an article moves into an "archived"